CorrespondentData/YouTubeExtremism/README.md

   - Channel network
   - User network

-- Temporal change (do we see differences November 2017 and August 2018?
+- Temporal change (do we see differences November 2017 and August 2018?)
-  - Topic prevalence
+  - Topic prevalence; can we see YouTube has removed extreme content?
   - Cluster membership
   - Classification
   -